MattRonan/StackPedal/README.md

 ### Wiring and Finishing the Pedal

-Wire up the buttons to either some protoboard or the official button pcb [download Processing](https://oshpark.com/shared_projects/baTaN6WL "Named link title")
+Wire up the buttons to either some protoboard or the [official button pcb](https://oshpark.com/shared_projects/baTaN6WL "Named link title")
-Using the pcb is a better option because you can avoid needing screws to hold it in place since it's a perfect fit.
+Using the pcb is a better option because the tight fits means no need for screws.
 You can achieve the same thing with protoboard if you take the time to dial it in.
 Make your connections to the microcontroller.

-Cut a strip of foam to sit into the foam cutout for each panel.
+Cut a strip of 6mm foam to sit into the foam cutout for each panel.
 For a stiffer button feel, fill up the whole slot.
 For an easier to press one use a shorter piece.
 You dont have to add foam at all but the button will be extremely clicky and will probably wear out sooner.

 Use a hand drill to make pilot holes for all the plastic panels and connect them with #4 wood screws.